 I have seen the power that theatre holds to engage participants in activities that can lead to behavior change.

 In summer 2017, I offered a week long intensive for high school aged young people through the Philadelphia Theatre Company.
 The first three days used a variety of theatrical tools to explore students' experiences, including Process Drama,Theatre of the Oppressed, role play techniques, and improvisation.
 The final day asked students to personalize the the techniques they found most impactful.
 Three teen Project Leads were identified, and are collaborating with me to spearhead peer to peer workshops in the 2017-18 school year.
+Most recently, they presented consent workshops at the NYCQueer Beyond Tolerance Conference in New York City.

 The curriculum is available for other groups who are interested in a multi-day exploration of boundaries, relationships, and consent.